 The patron submitting a request for reconsideration must hold a valid borrower's card.
+The director will respond, in writing, within thirty days of receipt, to the patron's request for reconsideration.
+The response will indicate the action to be taken and reasons for or against the request.
 An item will only be evaluated for reconsideration once in a twelve-month period.